 - for state-integrated schools only - one or more proprietors’ representatives.

 The board has the overall responsibility for the school or kura.
-Section 75 of the Education Act says that the board's most important responsibility is for student achievement.
+Section 127 of the Education and Training Act 2020 states that the board's most important responsibility is for student achievement.
 To achieve this, the board is also legally responsible for the curriculum (what is taught), property, personnel, finance and health and safety.

 This means that the board is responsible for making sure that all students are getting a high quality education that will prepare them to survive and thrive in the world by the time they leave school.
 Being able to show that your school or kura is doing this well is what they mean when they talk about "progress and achievement".

 It is responsible for being able to show to its parents and community and to the government that students are being well prepared for life beyond school.
 The process of being able to provide evidence to show how well they are doing things is what schools and kura mean when they talk about "accountability".